Article 1. Name

 - Organising a world congress in neurological rehabilitation to be held approximately every two years.

-- Collaborating with NGOs and national or international political bodies to increase awareness of neurorehabilitation problems and perspectives.
+- Collaborating with NGOs and national or international political bodies, such as the WHO, to increase awareness of neurorehabilitation problems and perspectives.

 - Sponsoring an official journal -